Willy Berger

-Career

-League football
+Club career

 Berger was born in Hungary and played football as youth, appearing for the national schoolboys team, where he was first played as goalkeeper, filling in for an injured teammate.
 Berger played as youth with 33 FC and MTK Hungaria and joined the first team of VAC.
 In 1927 Berger was contacted to play with Maccabi HaGibor Haifa on its tour if the USA, but eventually Berger was dropped from the tour and settled in Tiberias, where he played and coached the local Maccabi team.
 After several months, Berger was asked to join the newly reformed Hapoel Tel Aviv, to which he agreed.
 With Hapoel Tel Aviv he won the first Palestine Cup competition.
 Berger returned to Maccabi Tel Aviv the following season, and once again won the cup, scoring a goal in the final.

 In 1930, Berger returned to Hapoel Tel Aviv and stayed with the club until 1937, winning two league championships and two cups.
 After 1937, Berger played with Maccabi Petah Tikva and Hakoah Tel Aviv, before retiring in 1950.

-National team
+International career

 Berger was picked as goalkeeper for the first national team, playing against Egypt in the 1934 World Cup qualification.
-The national team lost in Egypt 1–7, but Berger's performance was Praised.
+The national team lost to Egypt 7–1, but Berger's performance was praised.